openstenoproject/plover/README.txt

 STARTING, RUNNING, AND QUITTING PLOVER

-After installation is complete as above, the Plover application will be available in the applications menu.
+After installation is complete as above, the Plover application will be available in the Applications->Universal Access menu.
 Starting the application will cause a red 'P' icon to appear in the desktop's taskbar.
 At this point, Plover is inactive.
 To activate Plover, click the red 'P' icon.
 The icon will turn green to indicate that Plover is active and ready to translate stenography keystrokes into English text.
 Clicking the green icon will cause it to turn red, which means Plover is again in the inactive state.
 Right clicking on the 'P' icon will cause a menu to appear.
 From the menu, Plover can be quit, or the active state toggled to inactive and vice versa.